The 1950s at Home and Abroad

 18 April 1955 - 24 April 1955

 During the Heyday of Burmese Diplomacy

 Prime Minister U Nu at the Bandung Conference with Justice U Myint Thein (left) and U Thant (back).
 Burma was one of the organizers of the Bandung Conference of newly independent Asian and African states, together with India, Indonesia, Pakistan, and Ceylon.
 The conference was a big step towards the creation of the Non-Aligned Movement.
 Video here: http://www.gettyimages.no/detail/video/representatives-of-thirty-nations-from-african-and-asia-news-footage/116591383

-Third week of April is the anniversary of the 1955 Asian-Africa Summit at Bandung that gave birth to the Non-Aligned Movement.
-Burma (Myanmar) was one of organisers of the landmark conference, together with India, Pakistan, Ceylon, and Indonesia.
+The third week of April is the anniversary of the 1955 Asian-Africa Summit at Bandung that gave birth to the Non-Aligned Movement.
+Burma (Myanmar) was one of the organizers of the landmark conference, together with India, Pakistan, Ceylon, and Indonesia.
 U Nu headed the Burma delegation.
 U Thant was a secretary of the conference.
-The photos show the leaders of the newly decolonized world at the time, including Pandit Nehru and Krishna Menon of India, U Nu, Sukarno of Indonesia, Nasser of...
+The photos show the leaders of the newly decolonized world at the time, including Pandit Nehru and Krishna Menon of India, U Nu, Sukarno of Indonesia,...

 6 February 1956